 Fascia boards are one of most common areas for rot on a house.
-Their position just beneath the roofline makes them highly susceptible to water penetration, and once the boards become soaked, they’ll quickly begin to deteriorate.
+Their position just below the roofline makes them highly susceptible to water penetration.
+Once the boards become soaked, they quickly begin to deteriorate.

-This article will give you an overview on how to carry out fascia trim replacements.
+This article gives you an overview on how to carry out fascia board replacements.
 But, if you tackle this repair, please take all safety precautions!
-Fascia sits high off the ground, and most of the work will have to be done from a ladder.
+Fasciais high off the ground, and most of the work will have to be done from a ladder.

 Trim Lumber (match existing–or better yet, use PVC!)